 10. Triangle Pose – Trikanasana

 Benefits: It improves every single bone, muscle, joint, tendon and internal organ, and it revitalizes nerves, veins and tissues.
 Flexing and strengthening the last five vertebrae in this posture can alleviate crooked spines, as well as rheumatism and lower back pain.
 Triangle Pose also benefits the heart and lungs, forcing them to work together.

 Benefits: Standing Separate Leg Head to Knee Pose trims the abdomen, waistline, hips, buttocks and thighs.
-It messages and compresses the thyroid gland, which helps to regulate the metabolism and the immune system.
+It massages and compresses the thyroid gland, which helps to regulate the metabolism and the immune system.

-Benefits: The Tree Pose improves posture and balance and increses the flexibility of the ankles and knees as well as the hip joints.
+Benefits: The Tree Pose improves posture and balance and increases the flexibility of the ankles and knees as well as the hip joints.
 By strengthening the internal oblique muscles, it prevents hernia.

 Benefits: Toe Stand strengthens the knees and is therapeutic for rheumatism of the knees, ankles, and feet.
 It also opens up the knee and hip joints, and helps cure hemorrhoid problems.
 It also develops mental strength.